 The final temperature of clarification usually ranges from 110°C to 120°C, depending upon the protocol of the manufacturing facility.

 After cooling and due sedimentation, the produced clarified butter is filtered using the ghee filter (a muslin type cloth) to separate it from the sediment- called ghee-residue (containing mostly burnt casein).

-Milkio, New Zealand produces 100% organic grass fed ghee (clarified butter) from organic cow ghee butter: the company maintains quality production, and presently, the company is certified as an USFDA registered facility.
+Milkio, New Zealand produces 100% organic grass-fed ghee (clarified butter) from organic cow ghee butter: the company maintains quality production, and presently, the company is certified as a US FDA and HACCP registered facility.

 Read More :